 Australians have always been popular as teachers in British schools.
 There is a long tradition of under-30s acquiring the Youth Mobility Scheme visa, which allows them to live and work in the UK for two years.
 Now, with chronic levels of under-staffing, demand is soaring for Antipodean teachers and those planning to do some teaching abroad are able to pick and choose where they would like to work.

-Shortage of teachers in Britain
+Shortage of teachers with qualified teacher status in Britain

 One in six teachers in state schools in England is from overseas.
 The shortages are particularly acute in primary schools and in the subjects of maths, physics and chemistry.
 This trend is set to continue, as for the third year in a row, the Department of Education in the UK has confirmed that one in five of its secondary teacher training places has not been filled.
 This gaping hole in recruitment level is worsened by the fact that so many qualified teachers are considering leaving the profession.
 A poll commissioned by the National Union of Teachers by YouGov in October 2015 found an alarming half of current teachers were considering quitting.
 This leaves the doors wide open for overseas recruitment, which is absolutely necessary to make up the massive shortfall.